ssorallen/finance/README.md

 ### Deploy Your Own

-All the code necessary to run stocks!!! is in this repository.
+All the code necessary to run Finance! is in this repository.
 There's no database required, no other application server.
 Once you [build](#how-to-build) the app, you can copy the static files to any webserver you like.